open-estuary/estuary/doc/UEFI_Manual.4D02.md

  2. Boot board into UEFI SHELL

-   Follow below steps to enter into UEFI SHELL:
+   Follow below steps to enter UEFI SHELL:

     a.
 Connect the board's UART port to a host machine with a serial cable.<br>
     b.
 Install a serial port application in host machine, e.g.: kermit or minicom.<br>